All Products

 Note

-After you change a superuser to a regular user, they will have no permissions.
-You must then grant the necessary permissions.
+After you change a Superuser to a regular user, the user has no permissions.
+You must grant the required permissions to the user.

 alter user "<uid>" nosuperuser;